Grismund/i-am-the-forest-srd/README.md

 Victory is achieved when your Enemy’s final hex has been swallowed by the Forest, or when you feel your story has come to its natural conclusion.

 ## Chapter 5: Abilities
 Abilities give you some advantage when you Encroach or Defend.
 Forest Abilities add their level to the roll score if that particular Nature Type was used.
-Ally Abilities offer random re-rolls which can change  outcomes in unpredicatable ways.
+Ally Abilities offer random re-rolls which can change  outcomes in unpredictable ways.

 Any Ability may be used at any point during an Encroach or Defend phase, but only one Ability may be used per Year regardless of kind or level.